CareyLabVT/LabDocuments/docs/LabCodeOfConduct.md

 * Be aware that your actions can be hurtful to others or contribute to a negative environment even if you have no intent of harm.
 Listen when someone voices concern, reflect, and offer a genuine apology.
 Commit to learning and doing better.

 * When/if a problematic statement or action is identified, take a growth mindset.
 We all make mistakes; try to avoid defensiveness and conflating the mistake with reflections on you as a person.
+We encourage group members to educate themselves on how to avoid harmful language and behavior (e.g., exclusionary language).

 * Harassment and sexist, racist, discriminatory, or exclusionary language, imagery, jokes, and micro-aggressions are never appropriate.